Report by Daniel Mortlock:

-Sadly, today we picked up where we left off yesterday: with rain pouring down on Fitz and the covers on.
-At the intended start-time of 6pm it was an even money bet whether we'd even start the game, but 20 minutes later the low grey cloud had slid over us and the sun was shining brightly in a predominantly blue sky.
+Sadly, this evening's initial focus was on the more recent past, and specifically yesterday's rain-wrecked game.
+With rain pouring down on Fitz and the covers on at the intended start-time of 6pm it was an even money bet whether we'd start the game at all; but 20 minutes later the low grey cloud had slid over us and the sun was shining brightly in a predominantly blue sky.
 Even though the conditions were now fine, we couldn't recoup the lost time, so Joe White (captaining Remnants) and Geoff Hales (captaining The President's XI through his avatar, Andy Owen) agreed to 13 eight-ball overs per innings.
 There was also some horse-trading with players, Adie Mellish and Naveen Chouksey joining The President's XI to replace Remnants legends Tony Malik and Phil Watson, neither of whom had been able to make it.
 Still, there was plenty of legend-power simply though Geoff's presence: once he took off his Remnants blazer and led The President's XI out into the field he'd made his 399th appearance in the 798th Remnants game.
 (With an appearance scheduled for The Travelling Theatre in a fortnight's time, he should make it to the mythical 400 by season's end.)

 The President's XI chase started with Mikes Jones and Sneyd reprising their "49s" partnership from The Travelling Theatre game in 2008.
 Daniel Brown (0/1) proved a bit too quick for Mike Sneyd (0 of 10 balls) to hit, but he did manage to keep the scoreboard ticking over with some cleverly-placed leg-byes sliding past the 'keeper.
 Richard Rex (0/12) also caused problems for the batsmen to such a degree that Mike pulled away at the point of delivrey, leaving Richard frozen at the moment of release until someone rebooted him.
 Mike's eventful tenure came to an end when Andy Bell made a great start to his Remnants career (not that we offer a pension or similar) by scoring a direct hit run out from 30 yards away.
 That brought Adrian Mellish (5 off 6 balls) to the crease, and he delighted in smacking a few twos off Russell Woolf (1/15) before Russ had the last laugh by getting his loopiest of deliveries through Adie's defenses.